LMCache/LMIgnite/README.md

-# LMIgnite: Deploy production-ready LLM infra to any cloud using just a web browser.
+<h2 align="center">Deploy LLMs to your own cluster & cloud via web browser</h1>

 LMIgnite ignites your cluster with LLM deployments.
-It is your one-click solution for high-performance, enterprise-grade LLM serving infrastructure.
+It is your one-click solution to deploy high-performance, enterprise-grade LLM serving infrastructure into cloud environments and your own cluster.

 ## Why LMIgnite?